CoderXam/PhysicsSimulator/README.md

 Click or drag to create particles.
 Right click to remove them.

 The red lines show the acceleration of the particles and the yellow lines show the velocity.

+Note that the text showing fps and particle count only works when running the program from the main project source directory (run ``` ./build/PhysicsSimulator.exe ```)

 ## How to download